-It may be necessary to call for an emergency school closing.
-In this event, the dismissal time for students will be four and one half (41⁄2) hours after student arrival.
-The school administration will then notify the bus companies and districts responsible for transportation.
-Parents/guardians are required to provide necessary arrangements for their child to arrive home on emergency closing days and to be aware of inclement weather and other emergency situations.
+In the event of an emergency early school closing, the dismissal time for students will be four and one half $(4\frac{1}{2})$ hours after student arrival.
+The school administration will notify the bus companies, and districts responsible for transportation and parents.
+Parents will make arrangements for their child to arrive home early.